decred/dcrdocs/docs/getting-started/using-testnet.md

 # Using Testnet Guide

-last updated for v1.0.0/testnet2
+last updated for testnet2

 ---

 ## Why Use Testnet?

-Testnet2 is a wonderful place where you can experiment with the Decred applications without worrying that a mistake will cost you real money.
-It is actually recommended that people use the Testnet2 to learn the basics of the Decred software or any new features.
+The testnet is a wonderful place where you can experiment with the Decred applications without worrying that a mistake will cost you real money.
+It is actually recommended that people use the testnet to learn the basics of the Decred software and any new features.

 Decred is currently on its 2nd Testnet, also known as testnet2.
 Testnets are periodically reset to help keep a manageable blockchain file size.